 Chia seeds DO need some advanced planning, but it isn’t complicated!
 Simply mix water and chia together in a bowl, cover, and leave overnight.
 By the morning the seeds will have absorbed some of the water and had taken on a sort of frogspawny appearance.

 Make a quick puree by simmering raspberries, a couple of tablespoons of water and a little bit of sweetener together.
 Both fresh or frozen raspberries work well for this recipe.
 At this point you could strain the puree but my feeling is that in a chia seed drink it really doesn’t matter if there are raspberry seeds in there too!

 Leave the puree to cool, then mix together the chia and water mixture.
 For a longer drink you may like to add more water.

-Chia seeds have such a funny texture that I find strangely addictive!
+Chia seeds have such a funny texture but I find strangely addictive!
+What do you think?